penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/09-connect-agents-a2a-protocol.md

 # --<-- [end:send message]
 ```

-Sample output (Note that the agent returns a task object with a **submitted** status and the contextId here maps to the Logic App workflow run Id):
+Sample output (Note that the agent returns a task object with a **submitted** status and the contextId here maps to the logic app workflow run Id):

 ```
 Send Message Response: